 Berlin by Train

 Your complete guide to exploring Germany's vibrant capital by train.
-From major connections to local transport and best day trips.
+From major ICE connections to the local S-Bahn network and the best day trips.

 Getting to Berlin